 Camera: I currently use a Nikon Z6ii camera body and mainly use a Nikkor Z 24-70mm f/4 S lens for photography and films.
 Previously I used a Nikon D800 camera body with a Nikkor 50mm 1:1.4G lens.

-Tripods: I use a Manfrotto 055 aluminum tripod fro most of my work.
+Tripods: I use a Manfrotto 055 aluminum tripod for most of my work.
 For overhead shots I use this Manfrotto reproduction arm.

 Lighting: I recently started delving into artificial lighting.
-I use this Godox LED video light with this light stand and this bowens mount softbox modifier.
+I use this Godox LED video light for videos and this Godox speedlight paired with this Godox wireless trigger and this bowens mount speedlight bracket for flash photography.
+I use this light stand and this bowens mount softbox modifier for both lights.

 Tea!
 My go-to black tea of choices is either Earl Grey or Barry’s Tea Gold – black and sometimes with honey.
 I love herbal teas too.
 I usually make them with herbs from our garden like lemon balm, lemon verbena, peppermint and chamomile.
 I love a matcha latte with honey and soy milk and I’ll drink coffee once in a while with steamed soy milk.

 Knife – a good chef’s knife is a must for prep work.

 It has to be the ocean for me – I’m an island girl at heart.
 But I do love the woods and mountains too!

 Thanksgiving, obviously.
 A holiday all about the food and giving thanks!